supersu097/mycrawler/README.md

  A series of crawlers written in py which make my life more comfortable

 # Overview
-- yinwang_blog_reminder.py &emsp;&emsp;&emsp; the func as the filename says
+- yinwang_blog_reminder.py
+Whatever Yinwang publish or delete one or more blog,you can always get to be known by the Email you set.

 # Prerequisite
-Use the command below to solve the dependency,especially that you can still use the `pip` to install the `Virtualenv` to run this project which means you get an isolated virtual environment to avoid some issues,and also means that you can run the `pip` command without gaining the root privilage with the prefix of `sudo`.
+Execute the command below to solve the dependency:
 `sudo pip install -r requirement.txt`

 # Configuration & Notice